 The Oldest House is located at 322 Duval Street.
-The house and gardens are open to the public from 10am to 4pm every day except Sunday and Wednesday.
+The house and gardens are open to the public from 10am to 4pm daily.
 There are very friendly staff and volunteers on the property to answer questions and give great tours.
 Not only is this considered the Oldest House in Key West, but it is also the Oldest House in South Florida.

 The house has family portraits and original furnishings as well as other period pieces, ship models and documents telling the story of old Key West.
 The Florida Public Library has a collection of old photos of the home through the years.